c0okiemf/go-redis-vue-accounting-app/README.md

 To install and run the accounting application, follow these steps:

-1. Clone the repository `git clone git@github.com:c0okiemf/immudb-accounting-app.git`.
+1. Clone the repository `git clone git@github.com:c0okiemf/go-redis-vue-accounting-app.git`.
-2. Navigate to the project directory `cd immudb-accounting-app`.
+2. Navigate to the project directory `cd go-redis-vue-accounting-app`.
-3. Copy `./backend/.env.example` to `./backend/.env` and add your ImmuDB Vault api key `IMMUDB_API_KEY=YOUR_KEY`.
-4. Execute the `./start.sh` script, which will start the Docker containers for the application, and wait until the building is finished.
+3. Execute the `./start.sh` script, which will start the Docker containers for the application, and wait until the building is finished.
-5. The app is ready to use!
+4. The app is ready to use!
 Navigate to `http://localhost:8080/` to start using the app.
-6. After you are done, you can run `./cleanup.sh` to remove images, cache, etc. created by docker-compose.
+5. After you are done, you can run `./cleanup.sh` to remove images, cache, etc. created by docker-compose.
 WARNING!
 This will remove other stopped images and containers that you have on your system.

 ## Usage